A primary brain tumor is a group (mass) of abnormal cells that start in the brain.

 Treatment can involve surgery, radiation therapy, and chemotherapy.
 Brain tumors are best treated by a team that includes:

 Early treatment often improves the chance of a good outcome.
-How you are treated depends on the size and type of tumor and your general health.
-The goals of treatment may be to cure the tumor, relieve symptoms, and improve brain function or comfort.
+Treatment depends on the size and type of tumor and your general health.
+Goals of treatment may be to cure the tumor, relieve symptoms, and improve brain function or comfort.